Person fatally struck by CTA Red Line train in Englewood; service resumes between Garfield and 95th stations

 The man was pronounced dead on the scene.
 The Cook County medical examiner's office hasn't released details about his death.

-According to CTA, Red Line trains service has resumed between the Garfield and 95th stations but will bypass the 69th Street station while police investigate.
+According to CTA, Red Line trains resumed normal service between the Garfield and 95th stations around 5:30 a.m.

 Area One detectives are investigating.